BlueCannonBall/DeclEngine/README.md

 Providing powerful symbolic analysis of Latin words and sentences backed by rock-solid computational intelligence. ✨

 ## Usage
 See `test.py` for a simple way to test and query the engine in the command line.
-Below the engine is queried manually using the `curl` command.
+In the example below, the engine is queried manually using the `curl` command.
 Make sure to execute the engine in the project's root directory.
 ```sh
 $ curl "http://localhost:8000/word_info?word=amat"
 [